Qualifying your video game as British under the cultural test for film video games means you can access UK video game tax relief.

 A final application must be submitted once the game is complete and ready to be made available to the general public.
 The application form below can be used for both interim and final certification.

-Please read the guidance notes which will help you complete your application.
+Please read the guidance notes before making an application.

 To apply for final certification you have to complete a new form, even if you have previously completed an interim application.

 HMRC’s Video Games Development Company Manual explains how to claim the video games tax relief after your certificate is issued.

 The BFI requires additional supporting material to complete its assessment of your application.

 These can be attached to your online application form:

 - scripts or equivalent (if applicable) to demonstrate language and content.

 - complete treatment, game design documents or synopsis of the game.